kanicaa/Product-manager-portfolio/PRDs/booksnbeans.md

   - Detailed diagrams of system architecture, API endpoints, and data flow.
 - **User Stories:**
   - In-depth narratives outlining user interactions from onboarding to feedback.

----

-*This PRD details the "Book & Coffee Pairing Suggestions" feature, combining advanced AI and machine learning capabilities to deliver a unique, personalized experience.
-It provides a clear plan from concept to launch, ensuring that users receive engaging, context-aware recommendations that enhance their everyday enjoyment of books and coffee.*